Limits of Free File Fillable Forms

 - You cannot use Free File Fillable Forms to prepare and e-file your state income tax return.
 If your income is $58,000 or less, you may want to use Free File.

-- You will not be able to use Free File Fillable Forms to e-file if you and your spouse are filing jointly and you each have a unique six-digit Identity Protection Personal Identification Number (IP PIN).
-There is no place to enter the second IP PIN.
+- The program supports the use of only one six-digit Identity Protection Personal Identification Number (IP PIN).
+On Married filing jointly returns, the person who has been issued the IP PIN must be listed as the first (or Primary) taxpayer on the return.
+You will not be able to use Free File Fillable Forms to e-file your return if you and your spouse are filing jointly and you each have a unique six-digit Identity Protection Personal Identification Number (IP PIN).
+There is no place to enter a second IP PIN.

 - You will not be able to e-file if you have more than 30W-2s or W2-Gs.